 Please don't confuse this as meaning that Christ died in our place, receiving the penalty for our sins so we wouldn't have to receive said penalty for our sins ourselves, though, as many Christians believe He did (so long as we choose to believe He did so, they'd also claim).
-Of course, even if the idea that Christ paid the price for our sins in our place was a scriptural concept, it makes no sense that we would have to choose to believe He paid the price for our sins in our place in order for Him to have actually paid the price for our sins in our place (He either did or He didn't, and our belief couldn't change the fact either way), because if those who didn't choose to believe it then had to pay the price themselves, it would mean God was double-charging, which would be quite dishonest of Him (not to mention most unfair to His Son, Who endured beatings and the pain and humiliation of the cross before entering the death state, all in order to be a ransom for all sinners in order to save them,612 and God isn't going to shortchange Him of any of the sinners He suffered and died for in order to save, regardless of whether some of them might not have been born wise enough to come to believe He did so prior to their death or His return - and those who don't believe this good news includes most Christians out there as well, by the way, since they themselves don't believe that He ransomed "all" humanity through His death for our sins either, which means they haven't fully understood, and hence can't be said to have truly believed, Paul's Gospel, and as such can't be said to be in the body of Christ).
+Of course, even if the idea that Christ paid the price for our sins in our place was a scriptural concept, it makes no sense that we would have to choose to believe He paid the price for our sins in our place (He either did or He didn't, and our belief couldn't change the fact either way), because if those who didn't choose to believe it then had to pay the price themselves, it would mean God was double-charging, which would be quite dishonest of Him (not to mention most unfair to His Son, Who endured beatings and the pain and humiliation of the cross before entering the death state, all in order to be a ransom for all sinners in order to save them,618 and God isn't going to shortchange Him of any of the sinners He suffered and died for in order to save, regardless of whether some of them might not have been born wise enough to come to believe He did so prior to their death or His return - and those who don't believe this good news includes most Christians out there as well, by the way, since they themselves don't believe that He ransomed "all" humanity through His death for our sins either, which means they haven't fully understood, and hence can't be said to have truly believed, Paul's Gospel, and as such can't be said to be in the body of Christ).